 Just another day for Giannis

 This article could go down for pages of past players insulting Giannis, but who wants to support that type of traffic?
-So here's a few:
+So here are a few:

 Giannis is clearly Robin